cs100itp/git-basics/README.md

 step.

-When this is done, all team members will have access to the same repository hosted on GitHub, and shared with the course instructors and TAs.
-Note that each team member will be signed in separately -- this will ensure that their updates to the repository will be correctly credited.
+When this is done, all team members will have access to the same repository hosted on GitHub, which is also shared with the course instructors and TAs.
+Note that each team member must be signed in separately -- this will ensure that their updates to the repository will be correctly credited.

 ### Step 4